 Stress Spreads From Person to Person

-Taking measures to prevent these symptoms of stress from showing is crucial.
-Although you won't always be able to stop stress from affecting your kids, you can have some control over the amount of your stress that rubs off them.
+Taking measures to prevent unnecessary stress is crucial.
+You won't always be able to stop stress from affecting your kids altogether, but you can have some control over the amount of your stress that spreads onto them.

 Maybe you've experienced it before: when you're with a friend who is stressed out, their expressions and mannerisms during that time can create feelings of anxiety in you.
 In this case, it may be easy to remove yourself from the situation by saying goodbye to your friend, for now, knowing that you'll reunite later.